Blazemeter/taurus/site/dat/docs/Apiritif.md

 To specify the capabilities of the Remote WebDriver, it is necessary to be able to configure properties necessary for remote instantiation.
 You must use the `capabilities` structure where you can specify the main properties required by the remote webdriver.

 Note: The capabilities are a way in which the remote service filters and selects the device or browser to be selected for the test, depending on its configuration according to the configured specifications.
-It is recommended to read the documentation of who provides the service
+It is recommended to read the documentation of who provides the service.

 ### Commonly used capabilities